- How to Go To Hakone from Tokyo

 - Artwork by Picasso, Henry Moore, Taro Okamoto, Yasuo Mizui, Churyo Sato, and many others.

 - Free Foot Spa zone.
-(100 Yen for rental towel)
+(100 Yen for a rental towel)

 - A sky tower to watch the whole museum area.